Tulips decorate gardens in Istanbul: the largest carpet in Sultanahmet

 Tulip Carpet in Sultan Ahmet Square

-Istanbul's important parks are packed with millions of tulips, such as Gulhane Park, Emirgan Park, Yildiz Palace Park, and other parks.
+Istanbul's important parks are packed with millions of flowers celebrating the tulip festival, such as Gulhane Park, Emirgan Park, Yildiz Palace Park, and other parks.

 The Istanbul municipality dedicates Sultan Ahmet Square, near the Sultan Ahmet Mosque and the Hagia Sophia Mosque, with a magnificent Tulip carpet, commemorating the history of the Turks with the carpet industry.